 1 | Why The Standard Idea Of “Linkbuilding” Is Dead

-If you are in the business of bringing visitors to websites for longer than the last week then you can only scratch your head.
+If you are women in business of bringing visitors to websites for longer than the last week then you can only scratch your head.
 Scratch your head – and fight despair.
 Long gone are the days when “link” simply meant “link”, without any talk of relevance, no-follow vs. do-follow, above-the-fold and god knows what else.
 If you want to improve your marketing game, try checking this article with the best paid seo tools, it might be just what you need.

 These days, good ‘ole Search Engine Optimization has become trench warfare.
 Getting a decent quality backlink – after all still the cornerstone of any SEO – today involes mass emails (“outreach”) or even phone calls, to learn more just ask these local SEO agency.
 And there seems to be no alternative.
 If you were looking to build backlinks through all the low-threshold options available – blog commenting and the likes – then you are most likely to shoot yourself in the foot: by their nature, blog comments are below-the-fold, often even separated from a page’s main content.

 The result?
 Google will hardly attribute any value to these kind of links.
 (Google can easily tell apart the footer, the header and the seibar(s) from the main content of your website.
 And itt will attribute value to links accordingly).
 So instead of creating “valuable backlinks” and “driving traffic to your site” – a joke, unless you are the number one commenter on, say, the Tim Ferris blog – any low-effort type of linkbuilding mans maneuvering your site into a low-quality environment.
 And you are doing that voluntarily on top of it.